rpherbig/rpherbig.github.io/_drafts/github-pages-and-jekyll-and-windows.markdown

 ## Syntax Highlighting

-[Page 3](http://jekyll-windows.juthilo.com/3-syntax-highlighting/) of juthilo's guide has a nice comparison of two popular syntax highlighters (Pygments and Rouge).
+[Page three](http://jekyll-windows.juthilo.com/3-syntax-highlighting/) of juthilo's guide has a nice comparison of two popular syntax highlighters (Pygments and Rouge).
 However, Pages does not support Rouge, so the decision is made for us.

-Go ahead and follow the steps on page 3 of juthilo's guide, choosing Pygments and skipping Rouge.
+Go ahead and follow the instructions on only [page three](http://jekyll-windows.juthilo.com/3-syntax-highlighting/) of juthilo's guide, choosing Pygments and skipping Rouge.

 If you accidentally set your highlighter to Rouge, you'll get an email from GitHub saying that deployment of your site failed, but with an empty error message (needless to say, it took me a while to figure that one out).